 A database administrator should have complete knowledge about the tolls for ensuring data security.

 Every employer looks for several other skills as well in a potential candidate besides technical skills.
 These skills are soft skills.
-They define the person’s attitude, behavior, and personality towards everything.
+They define the person’s attitude, behaviour, and personality towards everything.

 So some of the soft skills required for database administrator are: